Doric Greek: Ancient Macedonian

+In the region of Upper Macedonia, the tribes of Elimiotes, Orestes, Lyncestae, and Pelagones, were all Epirotic tribes and used the Northwest Greek dialect.

 Achaean Doric

 Achaean Doric most probably belonged to the Northwest Doric group.
 It was spoken in Achaea in the northwestern Peloponnese, on the islands of Cephalonia and Zakynthos in the Ionian Sea, and in the Achaean colonies of Magna Graecia in Southern Italy (including Sybaris and Crotone).
 This strict Doric dialect was later subject to the influence of mild Doric spoken in Corinthia.
 It survived until 350 BC.

 Achaean Doric koine

 By Hellenistic times, under the Achaean League, an Achaean Doric koine appeared, exhibiting many peculiarities common to all Doric dialects, which delayed the spread of the Attic-based Koine Greek to the Peloponnese until the 2nd century BC.

 Northwest Doric koine

 The Northwest Doric koine refers to a supraregional North-West common variety that emerged in the third and second centuries BC, and was used in the official texts of the Aetolian League.
 Such texts have been found in W. Locris, Phocis, and Phtiotis, among other sites.
 It contained a mix of native Northwest Doric dialectal elements and Attic forms.
 It was apparently based on the most general features of Northwest Doric, eschewing less common local traits.

 Its rise was driven by both linguistic and non-linguistic factors, with non-linguistic motivating factors including the spread of the rival Attic-Ionic koine after it was recruited by the Macedonian state for administration, and the political unification of a vast territories by the Aetolian League and the state of Epirus.
 The Northwest Doric koine was thus both a linguistic and a political rival of the Attic-Ionic koine.